niebert/Handlebars4Code/README.md

 ### Helper: `ifcond`

 `If` condition and application of JSON path to specific attribute to JSON.
 The following template generates a header as comment for the javascript output.
-Dependent on the value of `data.superclassname` (string not empty) an additional name for the superclass is inserted in the header of generated output of code.
+Dependent on the value of `data.superclassname` (string not empty) an additional name for the superclass is inserted in the header of generated output of code (see [Blog in StackOverflow](https://stackoverflow.com/questions/8853396/logical-operator-in-a-handlebars-js-if-conditional))

 #### Template: `ifcond`
 Assume we have the following templates stored `vDataJSON.tpl["mytpl"]` with